pajbot/pajbot/docs/commands.md

 `--whisper`/`--no-whisper` - whispers the response of the command.
 Default = no-whisper
 `--reply`/`--no-reply` - context-dependant reply based on where the command is used.
 Default = no-reply
+`--announce`/`--no-announce` - sets the command to use the announce reply type (i.e. Twitch's /announce feature)
 `--cd` - sets the global cooldown of the command (in seconds).
 Default = 5 seconds
 `--usercd` - sets the per-user cooldown of the command (in seconds).
 Default = 15 seconds
 `--level` - sets the required level to use the command.
 If the mod-only argument is used, the mod must also meet the level specified here in order to use the command.
 Default = 100